bsu-cs222-fall24-dll/Final-Priscilla.Zavala-Oluwatoni.Benson-Ikanke.Inyang-Asante.Anglin/README.md

 * User Authentication: Login based on role-specific credentials (Cost Analyst, Auditor, HR Director, Medicaid Analyst).
 * Task Selection: After logging in, users select a position-specific task to access relevant hospital data.
 * State & Hospital Data: Retrieve data based on state and hospital ID input from the user.
+* Data Export: Export hospital data to a CSV file for offline use or further analysis.
-* Data Visualization: Visual representations of data over time (bar chart, scatter plot, histogram).
+* Data Visualization: Visual representations of data over time (bar chart, scatter plot) with JavaFX.
 * CLI & GUI Support: The program can be run both via a command-line interface (CLI) and a graphical user interface (GUI).
 * Historical Data Viewing: View how the hospital data has changed over the years.